openmainframeproject/cobol-check/README.md

 A big thank you to [Vicom Infinity](https://www.vicominfinity.com/) for kindly providing a test z/OS environment for the project!

-Another thank you, goes towards BankData, for major contributions to the project.
+Another thank you, goes towards Bankdata, for major contributions to the project.

 ## Immediate needs